 - Digital Signal Processing (DSP) – great for offloading some of the work from your computer and onto your audio interface for larger projects.

-- Alternative speaker outputs – some interfaces offer a couple of different ways to connect studio monitors, double check this before you make a decision on either an audio interface or studio monitors.
+- Alternative speaker outputs – some interfaces offer a couple of different ways to connect studio monitors and a studio subwoofer, double check the compatibility of the interface and the speakers before you make a final decision.

 What Audio Interface Is Right For You?